When you apply for planning permission, you must find out the type of planning consent that you need. If you are unsure, please contact us for advice.

 Regulations to introduce the 20% increase in planning fees were made on the 20th December 2017, which means that the local planning authorities will be able to start applying the fee increase from the 17th January 2018.
 This fee increase includes the introduction of a fee for planning permission following the removal of permitted development rights through Article 4 directions or by condition.

-Please note that photographs of plans will not be accepted, any plans submitted must be of a true scale and document size of the originally produced document.
+Please note that photographs of plans will not be accepted, any plans submitted must be of a true scale and size of the originally produced document.
 Your application will be deemed as invalid if you submit photographs of plans.

 Community Infrastructure Levy (CIL)